 - Chest radiography.
 Chest radiography is useful in excluding other causes of dyspnea with chest pain.

 - Thyroid function.
-Hyperthyroidism is one of the most common medical causes for anxiety related to a medical condition.
+Hyperthyroidism is one of the most common medical causes of anxiety related to a medical condition.

 Treatment usually consists of a combination of pharmacotherapy and/or psychotherapy.